On quantum superpositions of graphs, no-signalling and covariance: Conclusions

 {\em Some perspectives.} In the continuous setting, passive diffeomorphisms (aka differentiable changes of coordinates) and active diffeomorphisms (aka differentiable displacements of the points in space) coincide: they are but two sides of the same coin.
 In the discrete this is by no means obvious: whilst the former amount to graph renamings as we have seen, the latter have often been interpreted as changing the shape of graph, to other triangulations of the same underlying manifold.
 Discrete analogues to active diffeomorphism, and their generated Hamiltonian constraints were studied e.g. in \cite{dittrich2009diffeomorphism,hohn2015canonical,hohn2014quantization}.
 The invariance that were found were not exact, except in flat space.
 Which of the passive or active picture is physically relevant to the discrete?
 Can build on the exact renaming invariance described here, as well as the passive/active analogy of the continuum, to work towards exact retriangulation invariance?

-Whilst this paper focused on graphs (understood as a basis for 3--dimensional quantum space in LQG), the same line of argument could be carried through on `higher dimensional' graphs, e.g. 2--dimensional cellular complexes which correspond to a 4--dimensional quantum spacetime in LQG.
-Renaming invariance will then serve as a discrete analogue of full, 4--dimensional diffeomorphism invariance.
+\VL{Whilst this paper focused on graphs (understood as a basis for 3--dimensional quantum space in LQG), the same line of argument could be carried through on `higher dimensional' graphs, e.g. 2--dimensional cellular complexes which correspond to a 4--dimensional quantum spacetime in LQG.
+Renaming invariance will then serve as a discrete analogue of full, 4--dimensional diffeomorphism invariance.}

-Having a robust notion of quantum superposition of graphs allows us to define quantum observables even at the pre-geometric level, before any spacetime geometry emerges or a matter field is considered.
-The Von Neumann entropy is one such observable, implying that information can be stored at the pre-geometric level.
-This potentially vast storage space could be holding the key to solving the black hole information loss paradox, as suggested in \cite{Perez:2014xca}.
-Quantum superpositions of graphs may also provide a discrete, reference frame-independent formalism for the recent continuous theories of quantum coordinate systems \cite{Hardy:2019cef} and quantum reference frames \cite{Castro-Ruiz:2019nnl, Giacomini:2017zju}.
-These are perspectives from theoretical physics.
-A perspective from quantum computing is to encode indefinite causal orders \cite{OreshkovQuantumOrder} within quantum superpositions of directed acyclic graphs.
+\VL{Having a robust notion of quantum superposition of graphs allows us to define quantum observables even at the pre-geometric level, before any spacetime geometry emerges or a matter field is considered, implying that information can be stored at the pre-geometric level.
+This potentially vast storage space could be holding the key to solving the black hole information loss paradox, as suggested in \cite{Perez:2014xca}.} Quantum superpositions of graphs may also provide a discrete, reference frame-independent formalism for the recent continuous theories of quantum coordinate systems \cite{Hardy:2019cef} and quantum reference frames \cite{Castro-Ruiz:2019nnl,Giacomini:2017zju}.
+A quantum computing perspective is to encode indefinite causal orders \cite{OreshkovQuantumOrder} directly as quantum superpositions of directed acyclic graphs.

+\paragraph{Acknowledgments.} The authors thank \c{C}aslav Brukner, Lucien Hardy, Aristotelis Panagiotopoulos, Alejandro Perez and Carlo Rovelli, for insights and discussions on this work.
+This project/publication was made possible through the support of the ID\# 62312 grant from the John Templeton Foundation, as part of the \href{https://www.templeton.org/grant/the-quantum-information-structure-of-spacetime-qiss-second-phase}{‘The Quantum Information Structure of Spacetime’ Project (QISS) }.
+The opinions expressed in this project/publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
+It was also supported by the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030.